World Languages

 1 credit

 This college-level course is designed to promote proficiency in German and to enable students to explore culture in contemporary and historical contexts.
 The course focuses on communication.
 Students demonstrate their skills and abilities in the interpersonal, interpretive, and presentational modes of communication.
 In interpersonal communication, students engage in conversations, express ideas, and exchange opinions using both spoken and written German.
 In interpretive communication, they understand and interpret written and spoken German on a variety of topics.
 In presentational communication, they present information and ideas, using spoken and written German, to an audience.
 The course also encourages cultural awareness.
 Students develop an understanding and appreciation of various aspects of the cultures of the German-speaking world, including television and film, books, newspapers, music, laws, and institutions.
-In addition to textbooks, materials might include websites, podcasts, films, newspapers, magazines, and literature.
+It is strongly encouraged that students participate in a German-immersion experience.
+Source materials include websites, podcasts, films, newspapers, magazines, and literature.
+At the end of this level, students will achieve a proficiency of intermediate high as defined by the American Council of Teaching Foreign Languages.

 *Prerequisite: German IV–Honors and permission of the department